arasgungore/CMPE160-projects/CommunicationSimulation/README.md

 ### Output

-You should calculate the followings and print them out to the output file.
+You should calculate the following and print them out to the output file.

-1. For each operator, you should print out, amount of time that they serviced for talking, number of messages sent via that operator, amount of internet usage in terms of MB that operator provided.
+1. For each operator, you should print out, the amount of time that they serviced for talking, number of messages sent via that operator, amount of internet usage in terms of MB that operator provided.